Jackoder/AnimImageView/README.md

 	void stopAnimation()

 ##
-I'm glad to have you good idea for this.
-My email is jackoder@qq.com.
+I'm glad to have your good ideas for this.
+My email is jackoder@qq.com :)